 4. My cat seems perfectly healthy, I would see symptoms if she was sick right?

 Not necessarily, guardians are frequently surprised when their seemingly healthy cat tests positive for FeLV or FIV.
-These viruses both infect healthy cats and, according to the European Advisory Board on Cat Diseases, clinical signs can be extremely variable.
+These viruses both infect otherwise healthy cats and, according to the European Advisory Board on Cat Diseases, clinical signs can be extremely variable.
 In fact some cats persistently infected with FIV and FeLV never develop symptoms and appear to be healthy.

 5. Healthy looking cats can’t spread the disease, right?